tonychu805/tonychu805/README.md

-# Tony Chu - Data Analysis Portfolio
+# Tony Chu - Data Science Portfolio

 ## I. About
 Hi, I'm Tony!
 I hold a Master of Science (M.S.) degree in Business Analytics from the University of Bath,